Congenital Aortic Stenosis Surgery for Children: Ross Procedure

 the newly placed pulmonary valve (conduit) may not grow with the child.
 It will need

 How can I help my child get ready for a Ross procedure?

-Ask your child’s healthcare provider how to prepare your child for a Ross procedure.
+Ask your child’s healthcare provider how to help your child get ready for a Ross procedure.

-Your child’s healthcare provider may want some extra tests before the surgery.
-These
+Your child may need some extra tests before the surgery.
+These might include:

-- Echocardiogram, to look at the heart and blood flow through the heart
+Echocardiogram.
+This is done to see the heart and check blood flow through the heart.

-- Heart catheterization, to better look at the coronary blood vessels or to measure
+Heart catheterization.
+This is to better look at the coronary blood vessels or to measure the pressures in

 The hair around the area of operation may be removed before the surgery.
 Your child

-may also get medicine to help him or her relax about an hour before the operation.
+may also get medicine to help him or her relax about an hour before the surgery.

 What happens during a Ross procedure for a child?